 Primary mitigation objectives are improvement of drainage channels.
-Table 3-37 below outlines vulnerable populations data.
-The map on the following page of the relationship of FEMA defined floodplains to facilities and mobile home and RV parks in Burke and surrounding areas.
+Table 3-9 below outlines vulnerable populations data.
+The maps on the following page of the relationship of FEMA defined floodplains to facilities and structures in Burke and surrounding areas, and locations of wildfire ignition density.
+Notably, 2 structures in the southern portion of the city appear to be situated in FEMA defined floodplains.
+Wildfire ignition density is most concentrated in north central portion of the city.

-Table 3-37 Vulnerable Populations, City of Burke
+Table 3-9 Vulnerable Populations, City of Burke